 Many sports betting customers like to enjoy a multiple bet when it comes to the latest round of Premier League matches.
 Ultimately, you can place an accumulator on the 1X2 market when it comes to all ten matches although your chances of winning with ten accurate predictions are highly unlikely.

 Some customers like to go for a smaller number of selections and it’s not uncommon to see a treble or a four-fold Premier League bet being placed.
-The most popular teams to bet on are the favourites, with Manchester City, Liverpool and Tottenham often the cornerstone of any football accumulator.
+The most popular teams to bet on are the favourites, with Manchester City, Liverpool and Tottenham often the cornerstone of any soccer accumulator.

 Bookmakers often have a betting promotion when it comes to placing an accumulator.
 So for example, you might be awarded a bonus if you land a winning acca with a particular bookie, with the percentage of added winnings depending on how many selections you have got up.

 Similarly, many online bookmakers have a Premier League accumulator money back special promotion.
-This normally involves getting money back either as cash or a free bet if one leg of your football accumulator lets you down.
+This normally involves getting money back either as cash or a free bet if one leg of your soccer accumulator lets you down.

-The beauty of online betting on Premier League football is that you don’t have to back winners in order to make money.
+The beauty of online betting on Premier League soccer is that you don’t have to back winners in order to make money.
 The presence of Cash Out among most leading bookmakers means that you can often walk away with a profit if you place a bet and your position improves during the game.

 Just say you back Liverpool to beat Manchester City and the Reds go 1-0 up at half-time.
 You might have placed a £50 bet at 2/1 and stand to land a potential return of £150.
 However, a bookmaker might be offering you £100 Cash Out at this stage and you could take the money only to find that Manchester City equalise and land a 1-1 draw.